V1kingGit/V1kingGit/README.md

-Hello, I'm a Danish high school student who works on developing and programming games in my free time.
+Implementing a system early on, that will have to be revisited with each change or new feature in development, is a bad idea.

-Some of my repositories have prototypes that can be played for free, but be aware of their unfinished and rough nature!
+Hence why I don't supply details about myself here.

-My current project is codenamed SpaceStationManager.
+I can however say, that some of my repositories contain game prototypes that can be played for free.
+But be aware of their unfinished and rough nature!